- Docs

 Outside of the configuration mentioned in the startup section of the overview, there are several optional environment variables that allow for tuning.
 In general it is recommended that you don’t specify these (which will cause the container to use the default values) unless you are instructed to adjust them to resolve an issue.

-• LOGDRIVER_SINK_BATCH_SIZE.
+.
 Default: 1000.
 Maximum number of events that can be bundled into a single batch call to a tenant’s logging system.
-Increasing this may slow down network calls to cloud logging sinks, but may allow for faster draining of high volume tenants’ buffers.
+Increasing this may slow down individual network calls to cloud logging sinks but will allow for faster draining of high volume tenants’ buffers.
+Incleasing this should be your first go-to for improving TSL event throughput.LOGDRIVER_BUFFER_POLL_INTERVAL

 Health and Liveness Checks